Topics

 5. Saltwater ecosystems (marine/ocean systems)

 In the framework of a green economy, the private sector has a multitude of approaches to reduce the entry of plastics into the environment.
 There is potential along the entire value chain, from polymer design and production through the use phase and disposal/recycling to collection and use of floating sea trash as a basis for new products.
-An analysis of the “leaks” through which polymers leave their closed lifecycle – as well as exploration of solutions for closing those gaps – does not yet exist.
-It will be elaborated within the framework of this research focus, together with relevant actors from affected sectors.
+An analysis of the “leaks” through which polymers leave their closed lifecycle – as well as exploration of solutions for closing those gaps – previously did not exist.
+This was elaborated within the framework of this research focus, together with relevant actors from affected sectors.

 Recycling contributes significantly to avoidance of plastics’ departure from the economic value chain into the environment and thereby into marine ecosystems.
 However, previous research on microplastics has shown that recycling as a whole should be differentiated.
-Scientific research can contribute ways of weighing positive aspects of various types of plastic recycling against the intensification of the microplastics problem they may be causing, as well as the pros and cons of plastic waste management through combustion (burning).
+The research contributed ways of weighing positive aspects of various types of plastic recycling against the intensification of the microplastics problem they may be causing, as well as the pros and cons of plastic waste management through combustion (burning).

-Research on plastics in freshwater systems features only few isolated investigations; an overall understanding of plastics’ points of entry, their spread, and the resulting effects on aquatic biology (including risk analysis for humans) does not yet exist.
-The projects in this research focus aim to close this knowledge gap.
+Research on plastics in freshwater systems features only few isolated investigations; an overall understanding of plastics’ points of entry, their spread, and the resulting effects on aquatic biology (including risk analysis for humans) previously did not exist.
+The projects in this research focus closed parts of this knowledge gap and painted a more concrete picture of the complete scope and impact.